tidaltheory/tidaltheory-www/content/photos/screen-shots/hellblade-senuas-sacrifice.md

     - hss_20220801223122
 ---

-This game also features one of my favourite photo mode features: depth-of-field–based vignetting and saturation.
-Came in really handy for nailing focus.
+This game features one of my favourite photo mode features: depth-of-field–based vignetting and saturation.
+This came in really handy for nailing focus.
+Another feature I appreciated is full camera control during cutscenes — I wish more games allowed&nbsp;this.